Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 An eSIM is a digital SIM built into your phone.
 No physical card, no hunting for a Digicel shop at Sangster International, no $20/day roaming charges from your home carrier.
 You buy a Jamaica data plan online before you leave, scan a QR code, and your phone connects to the local network the moment you land.

 The best eSIM for Jamaica travel in 2026 depends on one question: are you staying at resorts and tourist areas, or going off-road into the interior?
 For resort travelers — Montego Bay, Negril, Ocho Rios, Falmouth — any of the three providers on this list covers you completely.
 For Blue Mountains hikers, Portland parish explorers, or anyone venturing into rural Jamaica, Digicel has the stronger tower presence outside the cities.
-The difference isn’t subtle at elevation — it’s the gap between a working map and no map at all.

 | Plan Type | Best Pick | Price | Network |